Landscape Design

 Sensory Experiences & Social Behavior

-We study the development and function of peripheral sensory neurons of the dorsal root ganglia that innervate the skin, oral cavity, and gastrointestinal tract, and how signals from these neurons generate somatosensory and viscerosensory representations in the central nervous system.
+The Orefice lab studies the development and function of peripheral sensory neurons of the dorsal root ganglia that innervate the skin, oral cavity, and gastrointestinal tract, and how signals from these neurons generate somatosensory and viscerosensory representations in the central nervous system.

-Our work aims to reveal fundamental principles of sensory neuroscience, discover basic biological mechanisms underlying autism pathogenesis, and develop therapeutic strategies targeting peripheral sensory neurons as a novel approach for improving autism-related symptoms.
+Dr. Orefice and her team aim to reveal fundamental principles of sensory neuroscience, discover basic biological mechanisms underlying autism pathogenesis, and develop therapeutic strategies targeting peripheral sensory neurons as a novel approach for improving autism-related symptoms.